+Division Chair Semester Date

+- Instructions: Ratings are to be based only the Faculty member's perception of the Division Chair's level of performance.

+- 1. Unsatisfactory

+- 2. Fair

+- 3. Average

+- 4. Good

+- 5. Excellent

+- n/a Does not apply

+The Division Chair

-Division Chair Semester Date Instructions: Ratings are to be Chair's level of p e based only the Faculty member's perception of the Division performance.
-1. Unsatisfactory 2.
-Fair 3.
-Average 4.
-Good 5.
-Excellent n/a Does not apply The Division n Chair 1 Demonstrates ki nowledge and use of basic administrative procedures.
-2 Efficiently mana ges administrative responsibilities.
-3 Is professional in n his/her approach to the position.
-4 Is flexible in his/ her approach to problem-solving.
-5 Demonstrates a helpful relations positive attitude toward his/her work and maintains a hip with others.
-6 Promotes confid ence and trust among faculty members.
-7 Supports, encou rages and promotes teaching effectiveness.
-8 Encourages and assists in professional growth.
-9 Works effectively classified employ y with other administrators, instructional personnel, and yees.
-10 Makes informati on available concerning the departmental budget.
-11. Provides faculty opportunity for input in departmental budget planning.
+- 1. Demonstrates knowledge and use of basic administrative procedures. - 2.
+Efficiently manages administrative responsibilities. - 3.
+Is professional in his/her approach to the position. - 4.
+Is flexible in his/her approach to problem-solving. - 5.
+Demonstrates a positive attitude toward his/her work and maintains a helpful relationship with others. - 6.
+Promotes confidence and trust among faculty members. - 7.
+Supports, encourages and promotes teaching effectiveness. - 8.
+Encourages and assists in professional growth. - 9.
+Works effectively with other administrators, instructional personnel, and classified employees. - 10.
+Makes information available concerning the departmental budget. - 11.
+Provides faculty opportunity for input in departmental budget planning.

-12 Administers budgetary requests promptly and equitably.
-13 Provides faculty opportunity for input in preparation of class schedules 14 Is receptive to new course proposals.
-15 Welcomes suggestions for improving the department.
-16 Is open to suggestions and constructive criticism which are intended to improve his/her effectiveness.
-17 Explains the basis for his/her decisions.
-18 Posts and keeps required office hours.
-19 Treats all faculty fairly.
-20 Presents a professional appearance.
-21 Represents his/her division in communications with higher administration.
-22 Lets faculty members know when they've done a good job.
-23 Handles student complaints in an appropriate manner.
-24 Offers positive criticism for the improvement of instruction.
-25 Conducts classroom visitations as unobtrusively as possible.
-26 Conducts evaluations in a fair and professional manner.
-27. Provides the quality of leadership I expect.
+- 12. Administers budgetary requests promptly and equitably. - 13.
+Provides faculty opportunity for input in preparation of class schedules - 14.
+Is receptive to new course proposals. - 15.
+Welcomes suggestions for improving the department. - 16.
+Is open to suggestions and constructive criticism which are intended to improve his/her effectiveness. - 17.
+Explains the basis for his/her decisions. - 18.
+Posts and keeps required office hours. - 19.
+Treats all faculty fairly. - 20.
+Presents a professional appearance. - 21.
+Represents his/her division in communications with higher administration. - 22.
+Lets faculty members know when they've done a good job. - 23.
+Handles student complaints in an appropriate manner. - 24.
+Offers positive criticism for the improvement of instruction. - 25.
+Conducts classroom visitations as unobtrusively as possible. - 26.
+Conducts evaluations in a fair and professional manner. - 27.
+Provides the quality of leadership I expect.

-What is the most important observation ion you can make abou t the division chair?
+What is the most important observation you can make about the division chair?

 Identify any departmental policies or procedures which you feel need immediate improvement.

-I have seen this report

-I have seen this report.

-Faculty Member Division Chair
+Faculty Member

-Г Date

-Dean/Division Chair's Evaluation of Vice President of Academic Affairs

 Vice President Semester

 Date

 Instructions: Ratings are to be based on the Dean/Division Chair's perception of the Vice President's level of performance.

 1. Unsatisfactory

 2. Fair

 3. Average

 4. Good

 5. Excellent

 n/a Does not apply

-The Vice Pre esident of Academic Affairs

-1 Is effective in carrying out the duties of his/her position.
+The Vice Pre 1. e sident of Academic Affairs Is effective in carrying out the duties of his/her position.

-2 Understands and implements institutional policies, procedures and mission.
+2

 3 Encourages a productive and mutually supportive atmosphere throughout the institution.

 4 Assists each Dean or Division Chair in the development and maintenance of budgetary matters and discusses budgetary priorities with them.

 5 Considers classroom activities of primary importance to the school program.

 6 Organizes and distributes information appropriately.

 7 Is willing to make decisions in the best interest of the overall program.

-8 Is able to communicate effectively with college personnel.

-9 Assigns work fairly.
+- 8. Is able to communicate effectively with college personnel. - 9.
+Assigns work fairly.